ORiveraJr84/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+Super allows us to use the functions of a parent constructor.

 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project: